crfroehlich/blog/content/2012/01/24/out_with_the_old_in_with_the_new_profile.md

 ---
 title: "Out With the Old, In With the New (Profile)"
 metaTitle: "Out With the Old, In With the New (Profile)"
-metaTitle: "Out With the Old, In With the New (Profile)"
 metaDescription: "work"
 metaDate: "01/24/2012"
 ---